 to pass arbitrary code blocks into a method that can be executed repeatedly.
 This is comparable to C’s

 function pointers or C#’s delegate type.
-The arguments a
+The arguments a and b between the vertical

 bars are the arguments to the Proc instance that will passed in when it is executed.

-The return value of a method can be explicitly stated using a return
+The return value of a method can be explicitly stated using a return statement.
+If return

 is omitted, then the method returns the value of the last expression evaluated.